 These tips are meant to help facilitate your entry into the United States.
-This is not legal advice, nor should they replace any advice you received from a lawyer.
+This is not legal advice, nor should it replace any advice you receive from a lawyer.

 Documents and Contacts

 - Print out the following documents, carry them with you — not in your luggage — during travel, and provide them to CBP if you are asked about your purpose for traveling:

 - Your official invitation email from SXSW;

 - SXSW Support Letter (If you are an International Artist, the Support Letter is found in Artist Admin within the “Members” section after each member’s required information is added).

 - SXSW Entry Letter for International Artists entering with a B visa or under the VWP (found in Artist Admin under “Members” section after each member’s required information is added).
 This should print out along with your Support Letter.
 Please double-check to ensure that you have both letters.

 - Your U.S. stateside representative, or another contact who is not traveling with you;

 - James Minor, SXSW: firstname.lastname@example.org or 512-467-7979 x174 (available during normal business hours: 8:00am-6:00pm CT); and

 - If a CBP inspector asks for the purpose of your visit, explain that you are travelling to Austin to attend the SXSW Conference.
 Of course, if you have secondary reasons for being in the U.S. as a tourist or business visitor, explain them, but your primary purpose is to attend SXSW.